falken10vdl/IfcOpenShell/src/bonsai/docs/quickstart/ide/windows_ide.rst

        .. image:: images/new-branch-in-private-github.png
           :width: 1000 px

     f.
 Make changes in the code.
-In this case we will change documentation by adding a Quickstart for the IDE in Linux. :)
+In this case we will change documentation by adding a Quickstart for the IDE in Windows. :)

        .. image:: images/make-changes.png
           :width: 1000 px